 Richard Hare (1907 – 1966)

-Richard Gilbert Hare was the second son of the fourth Earl of Listowel.
+Richard HareRichard Gilbert Hare was the second son of the fourth Earl of Listowel.
 A shy and sensitive child, with an interest in art, he was sent to Rugby School, where he initially struggled until the headmaster, William Vaughan, spotted his talent for academic work.
 Hare went on to read politics, philosophy and economics at Balliol College, Oxford (1925-9) and to study at the Sorbonne and Berlin University.
-He first met Gordine in 1926, when he was an undergraduate, and became an important early supporter of her career.
+He first met Gordine in 1926 and became an important early supporter of her career.
 His own early career, in the Diplomatic Service, was brief.
 He joined in 1930 and was posted as third secretary to the British Embassy in Paris and within a year resigned his post to travel.
 After his marriage to Gordine, Hare continued to pursue his interest in Russian art and culture and spent the Second World War working in the Ministry of Information, latterly as Director of the Anglo-Soviet Relations Division.
-He left his post in March 1946, when the Ministry was disbanded and through wartime associates obtained a research fellowship from the Rockefeller Foundation to study in the Russian literary archives at Stanford University.
-The couple spent time in California in 1947/8.
-On their return to London Hare was appointed lecturer in Russian literature at the School of Slavonic Studies at London University, where he went on to become a Professor of Russian Literature.
-His book The Art and Artists of Russia was published in 1965.
+He left his post in March 1946, when the Ministry was disbanded and went on to develop an academic career, specialising in Russian literature, at the School of Slavonic Studies at London University.
+Hare’s book The Art and Artists of Russia was published in 1965.
 Hare died at Dorich House in 1966.

 Russian Collection

 Over the course of their marriage, Hare and Gordine assembled a significant collection of Russian art and artefacts.
 Part of that collection was sold at auction in the early 1990s to support the renovation of Dorich House, which had fallen into disrepair during Gordine’s later years.
 The rest of the collection, on display at the Museum today, includes icons, paintings, ceramics, glassware, metalwork, folk art and furniture, dating from the early 18th century to the early 20th century.
-While Hare’s impeccable taste and scholarship are reflected in rarer items, which he acquired from auctions, private collectors and visits to Russia, collecting was also a joint enterprise and the couple made regular trips to Europe to hunt for new pieces in the years following the Second World War.
+While Hare’s impeccable taste and scholarship are reflected in rarer items, acquired from auctions, private collectors and visits to Russia, collecting was a joint enterprise and the couple made regular trips to Europe to hunt for new pieces in the years following the Second World War.